NJ Immigration Fraud Lawyers

 Moving to the United States requires following numerous rules and regulations related to naturalization and obtaining a visa.
 However, these laws can be complex and ever-changing, which increases the risk of innocently breaking them.
 Each year, thousands of people are investigated for immigration fraud and many end up facing federal prosecution.

 If you find yourself charged with immigrants fraud, there is no time to waste in getting legal help.
 The right attorney can play an invaluable role in your defense.

 Immigration fraud refers to any deceptive act during the immigration process which includes lying on immigration forms, entering or facilitating a sham marriage for citizenship purposes, lying to employers about your immigration status, completing visa applications under someone elses identity, committing perjury or forgery among other things.

 Punishment for Immigration Fraud

-You can face a 25-year sentence in prison if you make counterfeit documents or forge documents.
-Additionally, if you commit immigration fraud with the intention of engaging in drug trafficking or a terrorist act, then you may have to serve 20 years in jail.
+Worse still if you commit immigration fraud with an intention of engaging in drug trafficking or terrorism act then you are likely to spend 20 years behind bars.

 Defenses Against Immigration Fraud

 The most crucial thing anyone accused of immigration fraud needs is legal representation since working with NJ-based attorneyslike those at our law firmwill work hard to ensure that their rights are protected at every turn.

 The defenses available when one has been caught up in an immigration fraud fiasco include: